On the theory of body motion in confined Stokesian fluids

 \subsection{Extended Swan and Brady's approximation for rigid motion}

-In obtaining the approximate expressions eqs. (\ref{eq6.15}) and (\ref{eq6.18}), valid to the order $(\ell_b/\ell_d)$, we have neglected the higher order terms in the $0$-th order Faxén operator for the force and in the $1$-st order Faxén operator for the torque (see the derivation in Appendix \ref{app:B1}).
-Supposing that these Faxén operators are exactly known, it is possible to obtain expressions for the force and the torque on a rigid moving body accurate to $(\ell_b/\ell_d)^2$ (or even to $(\ell_b/\ell_d)^3$ for axisymmetric motion of the body) by exploiting all the higher order terms in the lower order Faxén operators.
-This is shown below, and the procedure we enforce provides the extension of the relations found by \cite{swan-brady07,swan-brady10} in the case of confined spherical bodies with no-slip boundary conditions.
+In obtaining the approximate expressions eqs. (\ref{eq6.18_B}) and (\ref{eq6.19_B}), valid to the order $(\ell_b/\ell_d)$, we have neglected the higher order terms in the $0$-th order Faxén operator for the force and in the $1$-st order Faxén operator for the torque (see the derivation in Appendix \ref{app:B1}).
+Supposing that these Faxén operators are exactly known, it is possible to obtain more accurate expressions for the force and the torque on a rigid moving body.
+This has been found by \cite{swan-brady07,swan-brady10} in the case of confined spherical bodies with no-slip boundary conditions.
 Specifically, expressing their result in the mobility representation, Swan and Brady provided the velocity ${\pmb U}$ and angular velocity ${\pmb \omega}$ of a sphere under the action of a force ${\pmb F}$ and a torque ${\pmb T}$